MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-C-Medical-Assistance-Programs/part-438-Managed-Care/subpart-A-General-Provisions/section-438.3.md

 (ii) Any services necessary for compliance by the MCO, PIHP, or PAHP with the requirements of subpart K of this part and only to the extent such services are necessary for the MCO, PIHP, or PAHP to comply with § 438.910.

-(2) An MCO, PIHP, or PAHP may cover, for enrollees, services or settings that are in lieu of services or settings covered under the State plan as follows:
+(2) An MCO, PIHP, or PAHP may cover, for enrollees, an ILOS as follows:

-(i) The State determines that the alternative service or setting is a medically appropriate and cost effective substitute for the covered service or setting under the State plan;
+(i) The State determines that the ILOS is a medically appropriate and cost effective substitute for the covered service or setting under the State plan;

-(ii) The enrollee is not required by the MCO, PIHP, or PAHP to use the alternative service or setting;
+(ii) The enrollee is not required by the MCO, PIHP, or PAHP to use the ILOS, and the MCO, PIHP, or PAHP must comply with the following requirements:

+(A) An enrollee who is offered or utilizes an ILOS offered as a substitute for a covered service or setting under the State plan retains all rights and protections afforded under part 438, and if an enrollee chooses not to receive an ILOS, they retain their right to receive the service or setting covered under the State plan on the same terms as would apply if an ILOS was not an option; and

+(B) An ILOS may not be used to reduce, discourage, or jeopardize an enrollee's access to services and settings covered under the State plan, and an MCO, PIHP, or PAHP may not deny access to a service or setting covered under the State plan, on the basis that the enrollee has been offered an ILOS as an optional substitute for a service or setting covered under the State plan, is currently receiving an ILOS as a substitute for a service or setting covered under the State plan, or has utilized an ILOS in the past;

-(iii) The approved in lieu of services are authorized and identified in the MCO, PIHP, or PAHP contract, and will be offered to enrollees at the option of the MCO, PIHP, or PAHP; and
+(iii) The approved ILOS is authorized and identified in the MCO, PIHP, or PAHP contract, and will be offered to enrollees at the option of the MCO, PIHP, or PAHP;

-(iv) The utilization and actual cost of in lieu of services is taken into account in developing the component of the capitation rates that represents the covered State plan services, unless a statute or regulation explicitly requires otherwise.
+(iv) The utilization and actual cost of the ILOS is taken into account in developing the component of the capitation rates that represents the covered State plan services and settings, unless a statute or regulation explicitly requires otherwise; and

+(v) With the exception of a short term stay as specified in § 438.6(e) in an Institution for Mental Diseases (IMD), as defined in § 435.1010 of this chapter, for inpatient mental health or substance use disorder treatment, an ILOS must also comply with the requirements in § 438.16.

 (f) *Compliance with applicable laws and conflict of interest safeguards.* All contracts with MCOs, PIHPs, PAHPs, PCCMs and PCCM entities must: